freitzzz/1130604_1160907_TAP_M1A/README.md

 We took the decision to keep this scenario as a property based testing because as we found a bug from it, we consider it is valuable to remain as one for future development of the platform.
 Future requirements might require that we allocation of time periods is changed, and as a side effect another intersection issue would be inserted in the code without noticing.
 We consider the presence of this property base test a good safety net with regards to the time period allocation for the resources.

+#### ("all scheduled vivas duration must be equal to vivas duration")

+When thinking about whether the above should be written as a property or not, we realized that this was easily tested on the domain model.
+Currently, a scheduled viva is created via a smart constructor that receives a viva, a calculated period duration and a schedule preference.
+The period is obtained by the algorithm, and by all means, will always the equal to the viva period received as a parameter, but if a programmer extended the code and called a scheduled viva directly with a different time period, we were allowing the viva to be scheduled, and that should not be the same.
+That validation was added to the domain, and is now prepared to send a Failure.
+Nevertheless, we decided to write a PBT for this scenario because we consider a domain validation for this is not enough.
+Further changes to the algorithm might cause the period allocation time to be calculated differently to the period of the actual viva, and if that side effect happens, it won’t be detected from a unit test.
+This PBT is our safety net for unwanted changes in the ecosystem of our algorithm.

 ## Scheduling Algorithm Refinement with Resource Availability Preference Optimization (MS03)